bangconghuynh/qsym2/README.md

 - Hartree--Fock or Kohn--Sham molecular orbitals, and
 - vibrational coordinates

-that have been exported by Q-Chem 6 in a HDF5 file named `qarchive.h5` saved in the job's scratch directory,
+that have been exported by Q-Chem 6 to a HDF5 file named `qarchive.h5` saved in the job's scratch directory,

 or
 - Slater determinants, and
 - Hartree--Fock or Kohn--Sham molecular orbitals

-that have been stored in binary files, alongside the overlap matrix of the uderlying atomic-orbital basis functions that has also been stored in a binary format.
+that have been stored in binary files, together with other basis-set-related data.

 The command-line interface supports several subcommands and options:
 ```bash